mlan/docker-openldap/README.md

 #### `LDAP_ROOTPW`

 This is an optional variable, undefined by default, which when set allows defining/modifying the root password.
 The password can be given in clear text or its hashed equivalent.
 Example: `LDAP_ROOTPW={SSHA}KirjzsjgMvjqBWNNof7ujKhwAZBfXmw3` (generated using `slappasswd -s secret`).
-If no seeding files are provided, databases will be created with default configurations and unless `LDAP_ROOTPW` is set the root password is `secret`.
+If no seeding files are provided, databases will be created with default configurations and unless `LDAP_ROOTPW` is set, the root password is `secret`.
 When you are using seeding files and the root password defined therein is already the desired one you do not need to set this variable.

 #### `LDAP_EMAILDOMAIN`